-To set up the STUN server, first identify servers that you can use, then you'll need to set the webrtc.stun.host and webrtc.stun.port settings.
-You may use either of the following methods:
+To set up the STUN server, first identify servers that you can use, then modify the Orchid Core VMS properties file (as described below).
+For more details on specific properties, please refer back to Orchid Core VMS Configuration Settings.

-- You can use the Advanced Settings feature in the software (which is described in the Orchid Core VMS Administrator Guide). - You can modify the Orchid Core VMS properties file (as described below).

-For more details on these properties, please refer back to Orchid Core VMS Configuration Settings.

-In order to edit the configuration file, sign in as an Administrator.
+h order to edit the configuration file, sign in as an Administrator.